lrspeiser/DensityDependentMetricModel/docs/paper.md

 Since Rubin & Ford and early H I surveys [1,2], disk galaxies exhibit flat rotation curves far beyond luminous disks. ΛCDM attributes this to massive dark halos [3,4], while MOND modifies low-acceleration dynamics [5,6], capturing striking regularities (e.g., the radial acceleration relation [7]) yet facing tensions in clusters and in full relativistic embedding [6,10].

-We develop Environmental Relativity (ER), in which the metric is locally rescaled by a smooth, bounded factor ξ(ρ, T) that depends on baryonic density ρ and a tidal-structure indicator T. ER is motivated by scale-dependent couplings in quantum field theory (e.g., QCD running [12,13]) and by work showing GR’s self-interaction can mimic enhanced binding in extended systems [31–33].
-ER preserves null geodesics’ causal structure while amplifying effective gravity where baryons are sparse and tidally organized, naturally screening in the Solar System and laboratory regimes.
-We show ER fits the Milky Way rotation curve decisively better than a baryons-only GR baseline, with stringent reproducibility and clear predictions.
+We develop Tidal Field Relativity (TFR), in which the metric is locally rescaled by a smooth, bounded factor ξ(ρ, T) that depends on baryonic density ρ and a tidal-structure indicator T. This is a relativistic, metric-based modification to GR where the gravitational field strength is rescaled according to the local tidal field.
+TFR is motivated by scale-dependent couplings in quantum field theory (e.g., QCD running [12,13]) and by work showing GR’s self-interaction can mimic enhanced binding in extended systems [31–33].
+TFR preserves null geodesics’ causal structure while amplifying effective gravity where baryons are sparse and tidally organized, naturally screening in the Solar System and laboratory regimes.
+We show TFR fits the Milky Way rotation curve decisively better than a baryons-only GR baseline, with stringent reproducibility and clear predictions.

 ---

-## 2. Environmental Relativity (ER) Framework
+## 2. Tidal Field Relativity (TFR) Framework

 ### 2.1 Metric ansatz and weak-field limit